-As a Tulsa bankruptcy Attorney we want you to understand what it means to file for Chapter 7 bankruptcy.
-It is the most common of all the bankruptcy chapters.
-As a Tulsa Bankruptcy Attorney we want you to understand that Chapter 7 bankruptcy is designed to give people a fresh start, to give individual consumers and families a chance for a new beginning financially.
-Chapter 7 wipes out your “unsecured” debts, ie; it wipes out your obligation to pay some debts, like credit cards and medical bills.
+Chapter 7 bankruptcy is the most common of all the bankruptcy chapters.
+As a Tulsa Bankruptcy Attorney, we want you to realize that Chapter 7 bankruptcy is designed to give people a fresh start, to give individual consumers and families a chance for a new beginning financially.
+Chapter 7 wipes out your “unsecured” debts, i.e., it wipes out your obligation to pay some debts, like credit cards and medical bills.
 Filing a Chapter 7 immediately stops all harassing collection activities against you.
-It stops all creditors from contacting you, or suing you.
+It stops all creditors from suing you.

-As a Tulsa Bankruptcy Attorney we want you to understand that certain types of debts can not be wiped out by bankruptcy.
+As a Tulsa Bankruptcy Attorney, we want you to understand that certain types of debts can not be wiped out by bankruptcy.
 Student loans, certain taxes, and parking tickets will survive a Chapter 7 Bankruptcy.